nodejs/nodejs.dev/content/learn/getting-started/node-installation.en.md

 title: how-to-install-nodejs
 displayTitle: 'How to install Node.js'
 description: 'How you can install Node.js on your system: a package manager, the official website installer or nvm'
-authors: flaviocopes, ZYSzys, ollelauribostrom, MylesBorins, fhemberger, LaRuaNa, ahmadawais, benhalverson
+authors: flaviocopes, ZYSzys, ollelauribostrom, MylesBorins, fhemberger, LaRuaNa, ahmadawais, benhalverson, ovflowd
 category: learn
 ---